Resources for environmental professionals

 - Guidance on Case Closure and the Requirements for Managing Continuing Obligations (RR-606)

-There is no need or requirement for remediation technology vendors or others to obtain a statewide approval from the RR Program for the use of their technologies.
-Responsible persons (RPs) should use whatever appropriate technology to achieve cleanup standards in accordance with Chapter NR 700, Wis.
-Adm.
-Code requirements.
+There is no need or requirement for remediation technology vendors or others to obtain statewide approval from the RR Program for the use of their technologies.
+Responsible persons (RPs) should use whatever appropriate technology to achieve cleanup standards in accordance with Wis.
+Admin.
+Code ch.
+NR 700 requirements.
 Cleanup activities and technologies may not cause additional discharges or cause the contamination to spread further or contaminate uncontaminated media.

 If the application of the technology results in a discharge or activity that requires another DNR Program approval, then the RP will have to get that approval.